ahmedmujtba/tech230-iac/README.md

 - Cost:

-Helps a business save costs because building and maintaining own data centers is not required
+  - Helps a business save costs because building and maintaining own data centers is not required

 - Boosts Productivity:

-  * Improves prodcutivity of operations teams
+  - Improves prodcutivity of operations teams
-  * Allows you to automate infrastructure hecne saves time, money and minimizes the risk of human error
+  - Allows you to automate infrastructure hecne saves time, money and minimizes the risk of human error
-  * More focus can be on mission critical tasks
+  - More focus can be on mission critical tasks

-- Scalability & Availability:
+- ## Scalability & Availability:
-  *
-- Performance visibility
 - Consistent Configuration:
-  * Standardised conifrguartion and setup for infrastercuture deployment during cloud migration
+  - Standardised conifrguartion and setup for infrastercuture deployment during cloud migration
-  * Reduces human  error and expediates the migration process
+  - Reduces human error and expediates the migration process

 ## Why learn IaC & Ansible